jlleongarcia/jlleongarcia/content/blog/dev-web-nuxt.md

 draft: false
 tags: ["dev"]
 summary: ''
 description: 'Testing NUXT Themes.
-Looking back to the learnings with other SSGs like HUGO and Astro'
+Looking back to the learnings with other SSGs like HUGO and Astro.
+Creating a website for a moto blogger.'
 url: 'trying-nuxt-themes'
 ---